lcthomas/eng681f19/schedule.md

 ## Week 16
 ## Tuesday, December 3
 * No class meeting: extended office hours.
-Please email Lindsay to arrange a time to meet to discuss your final projects.
+Please email Lindsay to arrange a time to meet to discuss your final project.

 ----